 Fun Upcycled Denim Tin Can Planters

 When cutting up old jeans no bits of denim are safe.
-I make sure that every part is utilized and I especially love it when I get to use the seams and waistbands of jeans.
-These are definitely the most interesting bits that add character to any upcycle (along with the pockets of course).
+I ensure every part is utilized, and I especially love it when I use the seams and waistbands of jeans.
+These are the most exciting bits that add character to any upcycle (along with the pockets).

-Don’t you think succulents and denim look awesome together?
+Don’t you think succulents and denim look fantastic together?
 I do!
-So I’ve used these recycled jean planters for my succulents.
-I really love their rustic look.
+So I’ve used this recycled jean planter for my succulents.
+I love their rustic look.

 What you need to make a recycled Jean planter